 Has your doctor advised you to limit the amount of fluid you take in each day?
 Some health needs do require fluid restriction.
 The restrictions include all types of fluids, including the fluid taken with your medications.

 Fluids are any substances that are liquid at room temperature.
-Foods or liquids that are a part of your fluid intake are:
+Foods or liquids that are a part of your fluid intake are as follows.